sam-hosseini/freelancing-in-finland/README.md

   * Job type as `Contract`
 * Create a profile on [Nordgigs](https://nordgigs.com/) which aggregates freelance projects across Nordic countries and email you on a match with your `skill` tags.
 * Check [the Hub](https://thehub.io/jobs?positionTypes=5b8e46b3853f039706b6ea75&countryCode=FI) for freelance job types.

-**List of organizations you can introduce yourself to**:
-* [NewCo Helsinki](https://newcohelsinki.fi/en/startup-services/) is a governmental organization which is focused on helping companies in Helsinki:

-  > When problems come up, we are here to help you right away.
-Please contact us at startup@hel.fi and stop by!

-  NewCo Helsinki advisors see many startups in Helsinki who would need software developers.
-By visiting them and introducing yourself, they might be able to connect you with potential Helsinki startups.

 ### Wait until you find a project you like
 **What is it?** Finding a freelance project is like finding a job.
 A lot has to be in order for you to find the right project.